NayeonKeum/NayeonKeum/README.md

 ## Nayeon Keum

-- Majoring in IT Engineering at SWU 19th, double majoring in Statistics.
+- Majoring in IT Engineering at SMWU 19th, double majoring in Statistics.

 - Data Science & Machine Learning
 - Club president of ✨SOLUX✨ 26th, programming club of SMWU